How should I send my file?

 - If the file you want to send is small in size (less than 15MB) you can email it to us at firstname.lastname@example.org

-- If you have a lot of files or very a big file you can upload the document(s) to our dropbox.
+- If you have a lot of files or very a big file you can upload the document(s) through our website.
 See the link: Send Files

-- We have a public computer at the shop that you can print your files from USB or email.
+We have a public computer at the shop that you can print your files from USB or emailOur front computer is currently unavailable due to COVID-19.

 - While we can accept Dropbox, Google Drive or WeTransfer links, please ensure that the links are public and are not privacy protected.
 If we cannot access the file your job will have to be put on hold until we can access the file.